Learning medicinal habits from discussion forum data

 Someone used zyrtec to treat his allergy

 The words burana and zyrtec had a similar context in these sentences: they were both used to treat something.
 Since this is a common theme on Suomi24, the neural network should assign similar vectors to these words.
 Using this knowledge, we came up with a semi-automated tool to reliably collect lists of drugs – or any related words really.
 One inputs a starting word, and the tool starts suggesting words with similar vectors.
 The user can then accept a word or reject it.
 Accepted words are also used as new “seeds” for further searches.

 With this tool we collected a list of over 1300 different drug words, which include slang words that could never be found using premade lists given by drug companies or health authorities.
 With the ability to group together different inflected forms of the same word, we could expand these 1300 initial words into tens of thousands with no manual work.
 Now we could finally see which drugs are most discussed about.
 Since each word in the chart is actually a collection of all the different words we think refer to the same thing, we pick the most common word to represent the collection.
 That’s why, for example, bentsodiatsepiinit is listed as bentsoja.

 As we moved onto other research questions and created tools to solve them, we realized we could provide many of these tools as a real-time, open web service.
-We call it Lääketutka.
+We call it Lääketutka, or the Medicine Radar.
 It allows anyone to discover connections between drugs, symptoms and dosages – as they appear in the discussion data.
 We believe this service will be a valuable tool for qualitative research into social media.
 It can also provide doctors and medical students a more complete view of patient mindscapes.

 Written by Chang Rajani and Atte Juvonen